Myers-Briggs Personality Types: Understanding Your Psychological Profile

 Historical Context and Carl Jung’s Influence

-He identified two attitudes (extraversion and introversion) and four functions (thinking, feeling, sensing, and intuiting).
+Carl Jung’s theory of psychological types established the foundation for the MBTI.
+In the 1920s, Jung suggested that human behavior follows identifiable patterns, introducing two attitudes (extraversion and introversion) and four functions (thinking, feeling, sensing, and intuiting).

 Fundamentals of Psychological Type Theory

-Key concepts include:
+Key elements include:

-• Cognitive functions: Ways of processing information
+• Cognitive functions: Methods of information processing

 MBTI Development by Isabel Myers and Katharine Briggs